Inter-agency adoption fee: grant for local authorities

-Local authorities can decide to place a child with an adoptive family that was assessed and approved by a different adoption agency (this can be a local authority or voluntary adoption agency (VAA)).
+Local authorities can decide to place a child with an adoptive family that was assessed and approved by a different adoption agency (this can be another local authority or a voluntary adoption agency (VAA)).
 In these cases, the agency will charge a fee to cover the costs of recruiting, assessing and approving the adopters.
-This fee is called the inter-agency fee.
+This is called the inter-agency fee.

 VAAs are organisations that recruit, approve and support people interested in adopting a child.
 Unlike local authorities, they don’t have children in their care.

-- children who waited 18 months or longer to be placed with a family
+- children who had waited 18 months or longer to be placed with a family

-- children who are aged 5 or older at the time they are placed with a family
+- children who were aged 5 years or older at the time they were placed with a family

-- children who are in a sibling group of 2 or more children, and are placed with a family as siblings
+- children who were in a sibling group of 2 or more children, and were placed with a family as siblings

 - black or minority ethnic children (use the definition for ‘black or minority ethnic children’ that you use when you submit data to the Adoption Leadership Board every quarter)